Reference question: Federal reference questions

 There have been over 75 federal references to the Supreme Court since 1892.
 Prior to the abolition of appeals to the Judicial Committee, many of the earlier federal references went on appeal from the Supreme Court to the Judicial Committee.
 Since the abolition of appeals, the Supreme Court decision is the final say on a federal reference.

+The early Supreme Court reference decisions were not published, and the question posed to the Court was answered individually by each justice either affirmatively or in the negative.
+By 1885, the Supreme Court had considered eight reference questions.
+Three were from the Senate of Canada concerning private bills, two on the interpretation of the Canada Temperance Act, one regarding prisoners in the New Brunswick penitentiary, one regarding courts in British Columbia, and one regarding the McCarthy Act, relating to a national alcohol licensing system.
+Snell and Vaughan note that the early justices reluctance to provide written reasons in reference decisions was a reason for the limited reference use in early Canadian history.